Bryobilimbia australis: Habitat and distribution

 Bryobilimbia australis has a Southern Hemisphere distribution, being found in Tasmania, montane regions of south-eastern mainland Australia, New Zealand, and Tierra del Fuego.
 This distribution pattern is shared by several other lichen genera associated with cool temperate rainforest habitats, including Coccotrema, Pseudocyphellaria, Bunodophoron, Siphula, and Pannaria.

 While the species is frequently encountered in alpine, treeless areas where it grows on soil, plant litter, mosses, dead vegetation, and other lichens, its apparent preference for alpine habitats may be due to habitat loss in lowland areas.
 The species demonstrates remarkable ecological versatility.
 In Tasmania, it occurs from coastal heathlands to alpine zones, growing in both low and high rainfall areas, and can be found in lowland grasslands and open eucalypt forests.
 In Tierra del Fuego, it grows near sea level up to 20 metres elevation in areas receiving 400–800 millimetres of annual rainfall, particularly in deciduous forests dominated by lenga (Nothofagus pumilio) and ñire (N. antarctica).

-Due to its broad ecological tolerance, B. australis often grows alongside various other lichens, including stunted forms of Cladia aggregata, Cladonia species, Lecanora epibryon, Megaspora verrucosa, and several Micarea species.
+B. australis often grows alongside various other lichens, including stunted forms of Cladia aggregata, Cladonia species, Lecanora epibryon, Megaspora verrucosa, and several Micarea species.